-12,500,000 Shares
+10,000,000 Shares

-\$20.00 per share
+Common Stock \$20.00 per share

 American Capital Agency Corp. is a newly-organized Delaware corporation formed to invest exclusively in single-family residential mortgage pass-through securities and collateralized mortgage obligations for which the principal and interest payments are guaranteed by a U.S. Government agency or a U.S. Government-sponsored entity.
 We will be externally managed and advised by American Capital Agency Management, LLC, a subsidiary of a wholly-owned portfolio company of American Capital Strategies, Ltd., the only private equity fund and the largest alternative asset management company in the S&P 500.
-With \$19 billion in capital resources under management, as of December 31, 2007, American Capital Strategies, Ltd., is the largest U.S. publicly-traded alternative asset manager.
+With \$19 billion in capital resources under management, as of December 31, 2007, American Capital Strategies, Ltd. is the largest U.S. publicly-traded alternative asset manager.
 We will elect to be taxed, and intend to qualify, as a real estate investment trust for federal income tax purposes.

 This is our initial public offering.
-We are offering a total of 12,500,000 shares of our common stock in this offering.
-We expect the initial public offering price of our common stock to be \$20.00 per share.
+We are offering a total of 10,000,000 shares of our common stock in this offering.
 Prior to this offering, there has been no public market for our common stock.
-Subject to official notice of issuance, our common stock has been approved for listing on The NASDAQ Global Market under the symbol "AGNC."
+Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "AGNC."

-Simultaneously with the completion of this offering, American Capital Strategies, Ltd., or American Capital, will purchase \$50 million of our common stock at the initial public offering price (or 2,500,000 shares) in a private placement, resulting in its ownership of approximately 16.7% of our outstanding common stock upon completion of this offering (or 14.8% if the underwriters exercise the over-allotment option described below in full).
-American Capital has indicated that it may also purchase up to 5,000,000 shares of our common stock in this offering.
-If American Capital elects to purchase 5,000,000 shares of our common stock in this offering, it would own approximately 50.0% of our outstanding common stock upon completion of this offering, or 46.5% assuming the underwriters exercise the over-allotment option in full.
+Simultaneously with the completion of this offering, American Capital Strategies, Ltd., or American Capital, will purchase \$100 million of our common stock at the initial public offering price (or 5,000,000 shares) in a private placement, resulting in its ownership of approximately 33.3% of our outstanding common stock upon completion of this offering (or 30.3% if the underwriters exercise the over-allotment option described below in full).

 Shares of our common stock are subject to ownership limitations that are intended to assist us in qualifying and maintaining our qualification as a real estate investment trust.
 Our amended and restated certificate of incorporation contains certain restrictions relating to the ownership and transfer of our common or capital stock, including a 9.8% ownership limit.
-We expect our Board of Directors to grant American Capital an exemption from this ownership limitation.
+Our Board of Directors has granted American Capital an exemption from this ownership limitation.